-My name is Nat Dunn and I am The Faraway Teacher.
-I’ve been teaching in classrooms (and outside of them) for 8 years, in 4 education systems across 3 continents.
+My name is Nat Dunn, and I am The Faraway Teacher.
+I’ve been teaching in classrooms for 9 years, in 4 education systems across 3 continents.
 I have taught all elementary/primary school grade levels, from pre-Kindergarten up to Year/Grade 7.
-I’ve used (and scrutinized over) many national and state curricula, and I’ve been exposed to a multitude of pedagogical approaches and educational environments.
-All of this has given me a unique perspective on different systems, teaching techniques, and child development, as I’ve learned to combine various elements to help children absorb information effectively and enthusiastically.
+I’ve used (and scrutinized over) many national and state curricula, and I’ve been exposed to a multitude of pedagogical approaches, educational environments, and learning needs.
+All of this has given me a unique perspective on different teaching and learning techniques, as I’ve learned to combine the most effective elements to help children gain the most in their education and development.

 I knew teaching was my calling when I tutored a child for the first time.
 After completing high school, my next-door neighbor asked me to tutor his daughter, a Year 1 student.
 I’d never worked with children before, but as it turned out, I loved it!
 I valued the sense of accomplishment she and I both felt when she finally grasped a tricky concept; I enjoyed coming up with games to make the learning more fun; and I felt proud of the feedback from her dad about the progress she’d made at school – it felt like I was really making a difference!
 So, after receiving my Bachelor of Arts (majoring in English and History), I continued my studies at the prestigious University of Sydney and completed a Master of Teaching (Primary).

-After receiving my master’s degree, I worked for the New South Wales Department of Education, as a classroom teacher in Sydney over 2011 and 2012.
-It was during this time, I completed my Teacher Accreditation, a structured induction into teaching that supports teachers’ development in line with quality standards.
-In 2013 I relocated to the Gold Coast (Australia) and contracted with the Queensland Department of Education and Training, teaching at secular public schools throughout the region from 2013 to 2015.
+After receiving my master’s degree, I worked for the New South Wales Department of Education as a classroom teacher in Sydney over 2011 and 2012.
+It was during this time that I completed my Teacher Accreditation, a structured induction into teaching that supports teachers’ development in line with quality standards.
+In 2013, I relocated to the Gold Coast (Australia) and contracted with the Queensland Department of Education and Training, teaching at secular public schools throughout the region from 2013 to 2015.
 I was also a private tutor throughout this time and was able to work with a diverse range of children, including those with learning disabilities and special needs.

 At the beginning of 2018, I moved to Los Angeles where I spent 15 months as a Grade 4 teacher at a small, private Catholic school in Beverly Hills.
 This was my first foray into the private sector, and the students were vastly different, with a unique set of needs, motivations, and interests.
 I tutored multiple students in English and Math throughout this time.
 In mid-2019, I left the physical classroom to begin The Faraway Teacher.